Panama: Risk Assessment

 Business Climate Rating

-- Fully dollarized economy and financial stability
+- Fully dollarized economy, financial stability

 - Regional banking and financial center served by excellent telecommunications